-Read on to see our analysis of the cheapest companies for low-income drivers and their families in the Lone Star State.
+Below, you'll find our analysis on the cheapest insurance coverage for low-income drivers and their families in the Lone Star State.

-On average, the cheapest car insurance company in Texas is USAA, but only current and former military members and their families will be eligible.
-Its policies cost an average of $34 per month for our sample drivers.
+On average, the cheapest car insurance company in Texas is USAA, with policies averaging as low as $34 a month for our sample drivers.
+But USAA is only available to current and former military members and their families.

-Fred Loya Insurance is the cheapest company without eligibility requirements.
-Its policies cost an average of $45 per month.
+Fred Loya Insurance is the cheapest company with no eligibility requirements, with policies that cost an average of $45 per month.